CICIFLY/Tricks-for-Python-/with conda.md

  * https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/

 ### This section is for installing conda on your Linux machine
-1. Download the installer:
+1. Download the installer:  ( I chose this miniconda)

-        Miniconda installer for Linux.  ( I chose this one)
+        Miniconda installer for Linux.

         Anaconda installer for Linux.